DanielD99/my_mern_app/readme.md

 ## Usage
 1. Start the server: `npm run dev`
 2. Start the client: `npm start`
-3. Access the application in your browser at `http://localhost:3000`.
+3. Access the application in your browser at `http://localhost:3006`.

 ## Folder Structure
 - `server/`: Contains the server-side code.
 - `client/`: Contains the client-side code.
-- `shared/`: Contains shared code or utilities that can be used by both the server and client.
+-  Root Contains shared code or utilities that can be used by both the server and client.